inspircd/docs/docs/5/moved-modules.md

 ### banredirect

 This module uses complicated ban parsing that does not work with extended bans.
-Its behaviour has been replaced with extended ban `d:` (redirect) from the redirect module which will automatically rewrite banredirect bans into extended bans.
+Its behaviour has been replaced with extended ban `d:` (redirect) from the redirect module from v4.10.0 which will automatically rewrite banredirect bans into extended bans.

 ### cloak_md5